October 11, 2010

 The global financial system continues to be unsound in the same way that a Ponzi scheme is unsound: there are not enough cash flows to ultimately service the face value of all the existing obligations over time.
 A Ponzi scheme may very well be liquid, as long as few people ask for their money back at any given time.
 But solvency is a different matter - relating to the ability of the assets to satisfy the liabilities.

 The way you prevent Ponzi schemes is by requiring that assets are audited based on their tradable market value, and that the auditors make certain those assets are actually in custody.
-Unfortunately, banks are now allowed to value many of their assets with substantial discretion, and the models may be no better than the ones that assigned investment-grade ratings to sub-prime loans.
+Unfortunately, banks are now allowed to value many of their assets with significant judgment, and the models may be no better than the ones that assigned investment-grade ratings to sub-prime loans.
 Meanwhile, numerous banks have been abruptly suspending foreclosures, because it is increasingly evident that in many cases they do not even have documentation of the underlying mortgages.
 It is difficult to see how this can possibly inspire confidence that the credit crisis is over and everything is back to normal.

 To be clear, I should emphasize that our expectation for poor equity returns over the coming 5-7 years is driven by valuations, not by any particular expectation regarding credit strains or economic pressures.
 The importance of the economic factors is that they threaten to front-load the longer-term reversion of valuations into the immediate future.